MarcusKlik/fstpackage.blog/content/post/fst_compression/fst_compression.md

 There are many use cases where you compress your data only once but decompress it much more often.
 For example, you can compress and store a file that will need to be read many times in the future.
 In that case it's very useful to spend the CPU resources on compressing at a higher setting.
 It will give you higher decompression speeds during reads and the compressed data will occupy less space.

 Also, when operating from a disk that has a lower speed than the (de-)compression algorithm, compression can really help.
 For those cases, compression will actually increase the total transfer speed because (much) less data has to be moved to or from the disk.
-This is also the main reason why _fst_ is able to serialize a dataset at higher speeds than the physical limits of a drive.
+This is also the main reason why _fst_ is able to serialize a data set at higher speeds than the physical limits of a drive.

 (Please take a look at [this post](/2018/01/fst_0.8.0/) to get an idea of how that works exactly)